 Farms

-Today, the valley’s family farms, some dating back three centuries, feed Hudson Valley residents and are also part of New York City’s “foodshed.”
+Today, the valley’s family farms — some of which date back three centuries — feed local residents and are also part of New York City’s “foodshed.”
 Like a watershed, which outlines how water drains into a specific geographic area, a foodshed illustrates where a region’s food supply originates and where it goes.

-To meet the growing demand throughout the region for fresh, local food, Scenic Hudson partners with farmers to conserve their fields and orchards — enabling them to grow their operations, sustaining the agricultural economies of rural communities, supporting the growing agri-tourism and farm-to-table movements, and maintaining an essential part of our region’s heritage and scenic beauty.
+To meet the growing demand for fresh, local food, Scenic Hudson partners with farmers to conserve their fields, orchards, and other natural resources.
+This enables farmers to grow their operations, sustains the agricultural economies of rural communities, supports the growing agri-tourism and farm-to-table movements, and maintains an essential part of our region’s heritage and scenic beauty.
+We depend on support from fellow land trusts, as well as state and federal funding, to achieve these successes for the valley.

-To achieve our successes, we also depend on support from fellow land trusts as well as state and federal funding.
-Since 1992, we have conserved over 21,000 acres on more than 145 farms in six counties.
-We pioneered a “critical-mass” approach — conserving clusters of farms in communities whose prosperity depends on agriculture.
-This effort has put more than $70 million into the hands of Hudson Valley farmers.
+Since 1992, we have conserved over 23,000 acres on more than 153 farms in eight counties.
+We pioneered a “critical mass” approach — conserving clusters of farms in communities whose prosperity depends on agriculture.
+This effort has put more than $83 million into the hands of Hudson Valley farmers.
 Learn more about the Farms and Food for Life initiative here.

-In addition, we have developed an innovative, collaborative strategy, a foodshed conservation plan to ramp up farmland protection in the region, critical for meeting the growing demand for healthy, local food.
-And we’re currently exploring ways to encourage farmers across the valley to embrace regenerative agriculture — methods that not only reduce a farm’s carbon footprint but make its soils more productive and climate-resilient.
+In addition, we developed an innovative, collaborative strategy — a Foodshed Conservation Plan — to ramp up farmland conservation in the region, which is critical for meeting the growing demand for fresh, healthy food.
+We’re also continuously exploring ways to encourage farmers across the valley to embrace regenerative agriculture — methods that not only reduce a farm’s carbon footprint, but make its soils more productive and climate-resilient.

 Learn more about this type of farming and how we’re supporting it in our report, The Climate-Resilient Agriculture Initiative: Cultivating Climate Solutions in the Hudson Valley.